Strengths and Losses of the French Army

 *Note: The precise number of dead will never be known.
 It could well be as high as 1,600,000.
 Other sources cite the lower figure of 1,350,000.

-**The exact number of wounded is difficult to determine, as the French army (as was the common practice of the day) counted the number of wounds not the number of wounded.
-Thus, a soldier wounded several different times was counted several times over.
+**The exact number of wounded is difficult to determine, as the French army (as was the common practice of the day) counted the each occasion on which a man was wounded.
+Thus, a soldier wounded three times on separate occasions would be counted three times over.

 Among the great powers in the war, France had the worst losses proportionate to its forces mobilized (18%, compared to Germany's 15%, Russia's 14%, Great Britain's 12% or the United States 3%).6 Yet not all those who were mobilized actually saw combat, notably the class of 1919.
 When these men are taken out the equation, 20% of all French combatants were killed in the war (22% of all officers).7